MeetKai/functionary/README.md

 ### Vision Function Calling Models
-We also use ``server_vllm.py`` to deploy function calling models.
+We also use ``server_vllm.py`` to deploy vision function calling models.
 Note that currently, vllm only supports single image in inputs, mutiple images will be supported in the future.

 **Small Model:**
 ```shell
 python3 server_vllm.py --model "meetkai/functionary-vision-small-v0.1" --max-model-len 8192